cabal-club/cable/readme.md

 * fairly simple to implement in any language with only a single dependency (libsodium)
 * able to bridge across different network transports
 * useful, even if written as a partial implementation
-* efficient in its use of network resources, by syncing relevant subsets of the full dataset
+* efficient in its use of network resources, by syncing only the relevant subsets of the full dataset
 * compact over the wire
 * independent of whatever kind of database an implementation may use